inbo/gulltracking/README.md

 # gulltracking

-gulltracking provides functionality to annotate GPS tracking data of gulls stored at [Movebank](https://www.movebank.org/).
+gulltracking provides functionality to annotate GPS tracking data of gulls stored in [Movebank](https://www.movebank.org/).
 These data are collected by the LifeWatch [GPS tracking network for large birds](http://lifewatch.be/en/gps-tracking-network-large-birds).

 ## Installation